 Upon arrival at the firm locate the person identified at entry as the FSVP importer.
 Introduce yourself by name, title and organization.
-Show your credentials and present a properly signed, completed original of the Form FDA 482d, Request for FSVP Records (the division office address should be the pre-alignment district office associated with the importer's geographical location).
+Show your credentials, explain the purpose of the inspection, and issue a properly signed, completed original of the Form FDA 482d, Request for FSVP Records (the division office address should be the pre-alignment district office associated with the importer's geographical location).

 If this is an initial inspection, provide FSVP education materials.
 Briefly explain the fact sheets and refer the importer to additional documents that can be found on the FDA.gov FSVP website.